Seif-R15/Movie-Recommender-System-Find-Similar-Movies/README.md

 ![Image Description](https://production-media.paperswithcode.com/datasets/MovieLens-0000000331-d5657d5d_KgRuquW.jpg)

+Collaborative filtering: The system utilizes collaborative filtering algorithms to identify similar movies based on user ratings and preferences.
+Spark SQL integration: Spark SQL is used to perform efficient data processing and querying, enabling faster and scalable recommendations.
+User preferences: Users can provide their movie preferences, such as genres, actors, or ratings, to receive personalized movie recommendations.
+Large-scale dataset support: The system is designed to handle large-scale movie datasets, allowing it to scale and provide accurate recommendations even with extensive data.
+Data visualization: The project includes visualizations of movie ratings, genre distributions, and user preferences using Spark SQL's data visualization capabilities.

-A movie recommender system that helps users find similar movies based on various factors like genre, actors, and ratings.
-This project leverages machine learning algorithms to provide accurate and personalized movie recommendations.
+A movie recommender system built using Spark SQL, which provides recommendations for similar movies based on user preferences and collaborative filtering techniques.
+The system leverages the power of Spark's distributed computing framework to handle large-scale datasets efficiently.

 # Features
-- Movie similarity: The system calculates similarities between movies using collaborative filtering techniques and content-based filtering approaches.
+Collaborative filtering: The system utilizes collaborative filtering algorithms to identify similar movies based on user ratings and preferences.
+Spark SQL integration: Spark SQL is used to perform efficient data processing and querying, enabling faster and scalable recommendations.

-- User preferences: Users can provide their preferences, such as favorite genres, actors, and ratings, to receive tailored movie recommendations.
+User preferences: Users can provide their movie preferences, such as genres, actors, or ratings, to receive personalized movie recommendations.

-- Recommendation generation: The system generates a list of recommended movies based on user input and historical data, providing suggestions for undiscovered films.
+Large-scale dataset support: The system is designed to handle large-scale movie datasets, allowing it to scale and provide accurate recommendations even with extensive data.

-- Data visualization: The project includes visualizations of movie ratings, genre distributions, and user preferences to enhance understanding and exploration.
+Data visualization: The project includes visualizations of movie ratings, genre distributions, and user preferences using Spark SQL's data visualization capabilities.